RarelyCharlie/rarelycharlie.github.io/_howto/block-noni.md

 If you want to remove the block, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.

 ### Blocking mail
-Blocking Noni does not stop her generating unwanted e-mail.
-To remove the e-mail, use whatever facilities your e-mail provider uses against spam.
+Blocking Noni does not stop unwanted e-mail notifications.
+To remove the e-mail, use your e-mail provider's anti-spam filters.

 ### Feedback
 To provide feedback to the author, go to [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie) and send a message.